PythonDataScience24/Group20_Covid-19-Dashboard/ROADMAP.md

   * and a timespan
 * to get information about the total cases and deaths

-Two variants for the information: either
-* in text form, or
-* displayed as graphs
+The information is displayed as graphs.
+* 16.5.2024: done

 ### Milestone 3 - Data visualisation - Deadline: May 23